 Does your best friend love to cook?
 Bring her back a potholder or other kitchen accessory.
+Looking for great gift ideas for men?
 Is your cousin a big wine-drinker?
 Scour the local craft fairs and street markets for a unique hand-painted or hand-carved wine bottle holder.

 If you can find something the recipient will actually use, you’re on the right track.
 Bottle openers, serving trays, coasters, photo frames and vases all come to mind.

 There are also the standbys of shot glasses and coffee mugs, but they can sometimes get a little old and seem generic unless you know the person collects those items.